 But don’t take my word for it.
 It was Roald Dahl who said: “And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.”

 I like to think of this as the Three ‘P’ Process: proactivity, persistence and patience.

 Proactivity.
 You may well have to be the one to start the ball rolling.
 Inviting your French acquaintance to group events, or out for a low-key coffee might be just the push they need to start counting you in their close circle.

 Persistence.
 Now I’m not suggesting it’s a good idea to badger French people into being your friend, but by the same token, giving up too easily will ensure you never break through that friendship barrier.

 Know your limits, though.
 If someone can’t recognise you for the great friend you’d be, irrespective of their nationality, move on.

 Patience.
 As I mentioned before (and many of you agreed), friendship in France is a slow-moving feast indeed.
 In the eternal words of Rachel Hunter (and Pantene): “It won’t happen overnight, but it will happen.”

 Have you made friends in France?
+How do you go about making French friends?
 Share your tips and experiences in the comments below.Image credits:

 1. French girl on bike, by Rubink1 on Flickr.